shuoshuc/FabricEval/README.md

 and translated to switch rules in the form of Longest Prefix Match (LPM) flows and Weighted-Cost Multi-Path (WCMP) groups.
 Finally, the data plane implementation is compared to the desired state derived from the original TE solution.
-A set of log files will generated to record the precision loss.
+A set of log files will be generated to record the precision loss.

 FabricEval by default generates production-like data center network topologies, production-like traffic demand matrices, and uses the same TE algorithm from